PRC-Data-Challenge-2024/team_exuberant_hippo/ReadMe.md

 ## compute RMSE
-The root mean squared error (MSE) on test set: 2939.7507
+The root mean squared error (MSE) on test set: 2939.7507 add median instead of average
+The root mean squared error (MSE) on test set: 2870.2141 add durations of climb descent and cruise
+The root mean squared error (MSE) on test set: 2955.6551

 ## isolate the Y_to_predict based upon tow is null
 ## launch the Y_prediction and build the "submission" CSV file